 However, there’s no need for a person to immediately push to the highest weight they can handle.
 Instead, they should start with something that feels a bit easy for the sake of building form and getting accustomed.

-Many overzealous beginners take on a weight their muscles seem able to handle only to soon find themselves asking, “Why does my forearm hurt when I curl?”
+Numerous enthusiastic beginners tackle weights their muscles appear capable of handling, only to quickly find themselves questioning why their forearms hurt during curls.
 This is because they overdid the weight, which typically results in injuries to the tendons and ligaments in the elbow.

 People should expect to underperform at first and plan to take it easy until they’ve been curling with dumbbells or a light resistance band for a few weeks.